-Our support for traditional marriage stands on the affirmative belief that husband-wife marriage complements our human natures as male and female, promotes responsible procreation, and provides the best environment for children.
+Our support for man-woman marriage stands on the affirmative belief that such unions complement our human natures as male and female, promote responsible procreation, and provide the best environment for children.
 These beliefs are echoed in numerous Supreme Court decisions holding that husband-wife marriage-"an institution more basic in our civilization than any other," Williams v.
 North Carolina, 317 U.S. 287, 303 (1942)-is "the most important relation in life" and "ha[s] more to do with the morals and civilization of a people than any other institution."
 Maynard v.
 Hill, 125 U.S. 190, 205 (1888).